 Mobile phones batteries are manufactured from Lithium-ion electrolytes, and they are meant to have a good life span for about three years.

 People who ask questions about when to charge their phone battery – must have experienced or heard of situations when phone battery life becomes unnecessarily short.

-In most cases, what spoils the battery of a phone is a bad charger and not even percentage the phone should be before you should charge it.
+In most cases, what spoils the battery of a phone is a bad charger, and not even a percentage of the phone should be before you should charge it.

 Most phones nowadays have an inbuilt power management application systems, which indicates when you should recharge your phone.